-The Manage DVS History File Menu (figure 2-19) allows you to display and manage the DVS history file.
+The Manage DVS History File Menu (figure 2-21) allows you to display and manage the DVS history file.
 The data in this file is constructed by DVS batch jobs to document the results of their execution.

-CML_350 - MANAGE DVS HISTORY FILE MENU The DVS history file contains the results of the execution of diagnostics by the DS Batch jobs created by one of the DVS commands.
-1. Clear the history file.
-2. Display the history file.
-3. Monitor history file for diagnostic results.
-Enter the number of an option, or type a command (BACK / MAIN_MENU / HELP).
+CML\350 - MANAGE DVS HISTORY FILE MENU

+The DVS history file contains the results of the execution of diagnostics by the DS Batch jobs created by one of the DVS commands.

+- 1. Clear the history file.

+- 2. Display the history file.

+- 3. Monitor history file for diagnostic results.

+Enter the number of an option, or type a command (BACK / MAIN\MENU / HELP).
 CML?

-Figure 2-19.
+Figure 2-21.
 Manage DVS History File Menu

 Menu Choice Action 1 Deletes the current contents of the history file.
 2 Displays the current contents of the history file.
 3 Starts a CML/VE procedure to periodically examine the DVS history file for entries.
 You receive the following message during this process.
 Waiting for history file entry, enter a pause break to exit.
+Please Wait If the file is empty, CML/VE waits approximately 10 seconds and then checks

-4 Please Wait If the file is empty, CML/VE waits approximately 10 seconds and then checks the file contents again.
-If it finds an entry in the file, it displays the the file contents again.
+If the file is empty, CML/VE waits approximately 10 seconds and then checks the file contents again.
 If it finds an entry in the file, it displays the contents of the file and returns control to you.
 If CML/VE finds no entry in the file, it continues to repeat the process until either: